-Tumors smaller than 4 cm have statistically significantly higher expression levels of microRNA-10b and microRNA-21 compared to glioblastomas equal to or larger than 4 cm.
-Although this result is unexpected, it could mean that microRNA expression levels dynamically change after surgery and according to altered microenvironment.
-There was no statistical significance in the expression level of miR-10b and miR-21 between tumors in the frontal lobe, temporal lobe and tumors in other localizations.
+Tumors smaller than 4 cm have statistically significantly higher expression levels of miR-10b and miR-21 compared to glioblastomas equal to or larger than 4 cm.
+Although this result is unexpected, it could mean that microRNA expression levels dynamically change after surgery and with the altered microenvironment.
+There was no statistical significance in the expression levels of miR-10b and miR-21 between tumors in the frontal lobe, temporal lobe, and tumors in other localizations.

-Considering all the functions microRNAs have in normal cells and tumor cells, further research on glioblastoma microRNA profiles is needed.
+Considering all the functions microRNAs possess in normal cells and tumor cells, further research on glioblastoma microRNA profiles is needed.
 Elucidation of the mechanisms of gliomagenesis and tumor growth in relation to the expression profile of specific microRNAs is important in the future for developing potential diagnostic methods using liquid biopsies or new therapeutic strategies.